Third-Party API Integration for Websites and Internal Corporate Systems

 As a rule, third-party software integration is necessary for all modern companies, and the larger and more diversified the company, the more integrations it requires.
 A typical company uses many different IT systems, often dozens of them, with each system designed for individual business processes or even entire divisions or departments.
 (By the way, in previous articles, we have discussed a variety of automated systems in companies, using retail as an example in one particular case, to illustrate the importance and complexity of these integrations).

 For example, a finance department might use the Xero accounting platform.
 Simultaneously, this business unit may also use online banking from different banks, various payment systems, electronic money, an analytical module, and numerous other programs.
-All these elements need to be interconnected with one another and then connected with other departments of the company, often requiring automation.
+All these elements need to be interconnected with one another, and then connected with other departments of the company, often requiring automation.
 This is just one example of a single unit, and even a small company may have 5-10 such units.

 In any case, a company is a single organism, where one department cannot work without another, and the output of one business process becomes input for another.
 This is why third-party API integration of separate IT systems with each other is essential, as it allows for the linking of all the software used by the company into a unified mechanism.